Don't Let Anyone Else

 No, the appearance of the transplanted area is generally the same.

-Dr. James Harris, HSC director and lead surgeon, has invented and patented a proprietary method of Follicular Unit Extraction (FUE) called the Harris S.A.F.E.™ (Surgically Advanced Follicular Extraction) System, a patented breakthrough methodology for hair transplantation.
+Dr. James Harris, HSC director and lead surgeon, has invented and patented a proprietary method of Follicular Unit Excision (FUE) called the Harris S.A.F.E.™ (Surgically Advanced Follicular Excision) System, a patented breakthrough methodology for hair transplantation.
 The Harris S.A.F.E.™ System not only avoids donor-strip surgery—meaning there is less scarring and discomfort—but also minimizes graft trauma, preserving more of your own donor follicles.
 The more grafts that survive, the better the outcome.
 The S.A.F.E. procedure uses a special instrument designed and patented by Dr. Harris known as the S.A.F.E.
 Scribe™ and S.A.F.E.
 Hex.
 This new methodology means that individuals who were previously not considered good candidates for FUE—including African Americans and those with gray hair—now have a viable option.
 Additional patient benefits include:

 Virtually 100% of patients are candidates for hair transplant surgery